Sammyl11/cs370-social-leaderboard/README.md

-# Squad Score - Leaderboard Website
+# Squad Score: The Social Leaderboard App
-A modern, responsive leaderboard website with a gaming aesthetic and dark theme.
+A modern, responsive leaderboard web app with a gaming-inspired UI, designed for social competition and collaboration.

+## About This Project

 ## Features